 The Principals Academy is like a two-day MBA for technical professionals and is the most impactful two days you can spend learning to build your career and your firm.
 The program includes an extended Q&A that provides the attendees an opportunity to discuss in-depth the issues facing them at their firms with advice from industry-leading experts.

-Zweig Group’s 2017 Principals, Partners & Owners Survey of Architecture, Engineering, Planning & Environmental Consulting Firms is a comprehensive study of owners and top managers of U.S. architecture, consulting engineering, and environmental consulting firms.
+Zweig Group’s 2019 Principals, Partners & Owners Survey of AEC Firms is a comprehensive study of owners and top managers of U.S. architecture, consulting engineering, and environmental consulting firms.
 This eye-opening report covers ownership, stock appreciation, buy/sell agreements, non-compete agreements, voting rights, roles, responsibilities, perks, compensation, and more.
 Currently open for participation, participants get 65% off any ZG Research Publication.
+Click here to participate.